wp-statistics/wp-statistics/readme.txt

 * Updated: Arabic (ar) language.
 * Updated: rtl.css file for new version.
 * Updated: Lots of code comments.
+* Updated: Statistical report schedule list in settings is now dynamically generated.
-* Removed: "Alternate map location" setting as it has been made redundent by the new overview display settings.
+* Removed: "Alternate map location" setting as it has been made redundant by the new overview display settings.
-* Removed: "Chart type" setting as chart types are now hard coded to the approriate type for the data.
+* Removed: "Chart type" setting as chart types are now hard coded to the appropriate type for the data.
 * Removed: HighCharts javascript library.
 * Removed: Unused function objectToArray().